1. Online Sales Training – Introduction

 Furthermore, companies from all industries may be under lock-down conditions making online courses the only option available.

-Online training is better suited for companies seeking continuous learning, whereas many offline sales courses may see trainers only visit your company once or twice, never to return.
+Online training can be better suited for companies seeking continuous learning, whereas many offline sales courses may see trainers only visit your company once or twice, never to return.

 15. A bite size approach to learning

-Many sales professionals prefer the bite size approach to learning.
+Many sales people prefer the bite size approach to learning.
 With this approach, they can spend take in 30 minute segments of content at a time of their choosing.

-These work best on self paced learning course as a pose to Instructor led training.
+These work best on a self paced learning course as a pose to Instructor led training.

 They can then log off before their attention starts to wander as is often the case with any online programme.